 Supporting guidance for Small-scale Tree and Shrub Planting

-Small-scale tree and shrub planting can provide habitat for wildlife, shelter for livestock, and connectivity – benefiting a wide range of species by linking semi-natural habitats.
-Small wooded areas can greatly enhance ecosystem services, for example by storing carbon or stabilising soil and by holding water in the catchment for longer, so helping to reduce flood intensity downstream and mitigate against drought locally.
+Small-scale tree and shrub planting can provide habitat for wildlife and pollinators, shade and shelter for livestock, connectivity – benefiting a wide range of species by linking semi-natural habitats and deliver for water quality and water temperature.
+The integration of trees on farms can greatly enhance ecosystem services, for example by storing carbon or stabilising soil and by holding water in the catchment for longer, so helping to reduce flood intensity downstream and mitigate against drought locally.

 Plant native species.
 A list of tree and shrubs considered to be native in different parts of Scotland is provided in Scottish Forestry's Guidance on Seed Sources for Planting Native Trees and Shrubs in Scotland.